sravan-dascorp/UnityFavorites_tool/README.md

 # UnityFavorites_tool
-A very simple tool that helps to pin any asset or folder,so you can easily cycle through them
+A very simple Unity Editor tool that helps to pin any asset or folder,so you can easily cycle through them